orenfromberg/ssh-auth-demo/README.md

 On the client we create an ssh key pair that consist of private and public keys.

- and then copy the public key to the server.
+The public key is then copied to the server.

 On the server side, the client public key will get copied to the `authorized_keys` file.